helagro/ayurvedagoteborg-website/README.md

 ## Info

-There is a pipeline triggered by commits to main, that will both§ build and deploy the website
+There is a pipeline triggered by commits to main, that will both build and deploy the website

 ## Build with: